MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 - Vi command mode: `<d,d>`, `<d,_>`

+### DeletePreviousLines

+Deletes the previous requested logical lines and the current logical line in a multiline buffer.

+- Vi command mode: `<d,k>`

 ### DeleteNextLines

 Deletes the current logical line and the next requested logical lines in a multiline buffer.